-In the income statement of the Swedish Pensions Agency for the premium pension system are reported administrative costs of SEK 529 million.
-In addition to administrative costs mortgage payments are
+In the income statement of the Swedish Pensions Agency for the premium pension system are reported administrative costs of SEK 578 million.
+In previous years in addition to administrative costs mortgage

-&lt;sup>1The pension system's income statements for inkomstpension and premium pension show the costs that the Swedish Pensions Agency and the National Pension Funds report as expenses in their own income statements as "gross reported costs."
+1The pension system's income statements for inkomstpension and premium pension show the costs that the Swedish Pensions Agency and the National Pension Funds report as expenses in their own income statements as "gross reported costs."

-&lt;sup>2The asset management costs of the National Pension Funds and the premium pension system which are 'net reported' against revenue and net fund return are not visible in the income statement of the pension system.
-The concept of net reported costs refers here to such costs as those which in the National Pension Funds' income statement consist of fixed management fees and which in the premium pension income statement are used as the net for items named management fees and discounts on management fees.

-made on the implementation costs of the premium pension system.
-In 2018 this expense amounted to SEK 325 million and is charged to premium pension savers and pensioners through the Agency's deduction for costs.
-The total cost of premium pension insurance administration amounted to SEK 854 million.
+2The asset management costs of the National Pension Funds and the premium pension system which are 'net reported' against revenue and net fund return are not visible in the income statement of the pension system.
+The concept of net reported costs refers here to such costs as those which in the National Pension Funds' income statement consist of fixed management fees and which in the premium pension income statement are used as the net for items named management fees and discounts on management fees. payments have been made on the implementation costs of the premium pension system.
+In 2018 the final installments on this debt was made and thus this cost is no longer present in 2019.
+The total cost of premium pension insurance administration amounted to SEK 578 million.
 See Total Insurance Administration in the table below.

 Within the premium pension system the item Management Fees refers to both fixed and performancebased fees that the premium pension funds (including the 7th National Pension Fund) charge after rebates have been returned to premium pension savers.
-The gross calculated premium pension funds' management fee amounts to SEK 6,552 million.
-Of this gross fee it is estimated that repayment from the funds provides SEK 4,273 million in the form of rebate.
-The net fee can then be totaled as SEK 2,279 million.
-As of January 1, 2015, a new discount model came into force limiting maximum fee charges to a percentage of the funds.
+The gross calculated premium pension funds' management fee amounts to SEK 7,143 million.
+Of this gross fee it is estimated that repayment from the funds provides SEK 4,643 million in the form of rebate.
+The net fee can then be totaled as SEK 2,500 million3.
+The discount model limits the maximum fee charges to a percentage of the funds.
 For equity funds the fee is limited to maximum 0.89 percent after returned rebate, for bond funds it is limited to 0.42 percent, and for mixed and generation funds it is limited to 0.62 percent.
-In addition to the SEK 2,279 million in fixed management fees an estimate of premium pension funds' transaction costs is also shown.
-Transaction costs consist primarily of commissions paid by the funds as a part of buying/selling liquidity when the funds trade in securities and these are estimated in 2018 at SEK 551 million.
+In addition to the SEK 2,500 million in fixed management fees an estimate of premium pension funds' transaction costs is also shown.
+Transaction costs consist primarily of commissions paid by the funds as a part of buying/selling liquidity when the funds trade in securities and these are estimated in 2019 at SEK 646 million.